Performance Bounds for Quantum Feedback Control: Abstract

 \section{Abstract}

-Quantum feedback controllers often lack performance targets and optimality certificates.
-We combine quantum filtering theory and moment-sum-of-squares techniques to construct a hierarchy of convex optimization problems that furnish monotonically improving, computable bounds on the best attainable performance for a large class of quantum feedback control problems.
-We prove convergence of the bounds under technical assumptions and demonstrate the practical utility of our approach by designing certifiably near-optimal controllers for a qubit in a cavity subjected to continuous photon counting and homodyne detection measurements.
+The limits of quantum feedback control have immediate consequences for quantum information science at large, yet remain largely unexplored.
+Here we combine quantum filtering theory and moment-sum-of-squares techniques to construct a hierarchy of convex optimization problems that furnish monotonically improving, computable bounds on the best attainable performance for a broad class of quantum feedback control problems.
+These bounds may serve as witnesses of fundamental limitations, optimality certificates, or performance targets.
+We prove convergence of the bounds to the optimal control performance under technical conditions and demonstrate the practical utility of our approach by designing certifiably near-optimal controllers for a qubit in a cavity subjected to photon counting and homodyne detection measurements.